 We continue to monitor key diversity metrics, including age, self-identified ethnic origin and self-identified gender across new hires, senior management, executives and total employees.

 As a multifamily owner, it is critical all employees understand unconscious bias and the requirements around fair housing.
-In 2022, every employee of our organization from Asset Managers to Accountants participated in Fair Housing training.
+Every employee of our organization from asset managers to accountants receives Fair Housing training.

 Human Rights